projectth2010/gxy-e-commerce/docs/sa-architecture.md

 ### 2.2 Frontend Architecture

+The frontend is not a single monolithic application.
+Instead, it is composed of three distinct, standalone Single-Page Applications (SPAs):

-- **Center Control UI** (Web admin portal for platform operators).
+- **Center Control UI**: A dedicated web application for platform operators to manage tenants, plans, and global settings.
-- **Tenant Backoffice UI** (Admin portal for store owners and staff).
+- **Tenant Backoffice UI**: A dedicated web application for store owners and staff to manage their specific store (products, orders, etc.).
-- **Tenant Storefront UI** (Public shop interface).
+- **Tenant Storefront UI**: The public-facing e-commerce shop for each tenant's customers.

+This multi-project structure is a deliberate choice to support an enterprise model and provides several key advantages:

+1.  **Independent Development and Deployment**: Each frontend application is a separate project with its own codebase and dependencies.
+This allows different teams to work on them in parallel and, most importantly, enables them to be deployed independently.
+A change in the Tenant Storefront does not require a redeployment of the Center Control, increasing agility and reducing risk.

+2.  **Clear Boundaries and Ownership**: This separation creates clear lines of code ownership and aligns the frontend architecture with the backend's "Control Plane" (Center Control) and "Data Plane" (Tenant Applications) concept.

+3.  **Scalability and Maintainability**: As the platform grows, managing three smaller, focused applications is significantly more scalable and maintainable than managing one large, monolithic frontend codebase.

+4.  **Technological Flexibility**: While initially developed with a consistent stack (Vue.js), this architecture allows for future flexibility.
+Different applications could potentially be rewritten or developed using different frontend technologies if business needs evolve, as long as they adhere to the same backend API contract.

-All UIs interact with the backend via well-defined APIs and share a consistent identity and authorization model.
+All UIs are self-contained and only interact with the backend via the centralized, well-defined API layer, sharing a consistent identity and authorization model.

 ## 3. Multi-Tenant Strategy